Towards Comprehensive Scene Understanding: Integrating First and Third-Person Views for LVLMs: Related Work

 \subsection{Visual Question Answering with LVLMs}

-Visual Question Answering (VQA) benchmarks test a model’s ability to interpret and reason over diverse visual content.
-Most existing VQA datasets are constructed from large-scale web-crawled data, typically consisting of images captured from fixed third-person cameras.
-MSVD-QA~\cite{xu2017video} and MSRVTT-QA~\cite{xu2017video} target general visual understanding through diverse question types, including what, how, when, where, and why.
-Pano-AVQA~\cite{panoavqa} evaluates spatial and audio-visual reasoning in panoramic 360° scenes, while Social IQ~\cite{socialiq} focuses on social understanding by inferring the intentions and interactions of people within a scene.
-To support scenarios that require understanding from the user's perspective, egocentric VQA datasets capturing first-person views have emerged.
-EgoVQA~\cite{fan2019egovqa} evaluates first-person visual understanding by offering both egocentric and exocentric queries on first-person visual inputs.
+Visual Question Answering (VQA) benchmarks test LVLMs' ability to interpret and reason over diverse visual content.
+Most existing VQA benchmarks are constructed from large-scale web-crawled data, typically consisting of images captured from fixed third-person cameras~\cite{xu2017video,panoavqa,socialiq}.
+To support scenarios that require understanding from the user's perspective, egocentric VQA benchmarks capturing first-person views have been introduced.
+EgoVQA~\cite{fan2019egovqa} evaluates first-person visual understanding capabilities by offering both egocentric and exocentric queries on first-person visual inputs.
 EgoSchema~\cite{mangalam2023egoschema} evaluates long-form egocentric video understanding by assessing a model’s ability to recall previously observed objects and events.
-EgoThink~\cite{cheng2024egothink} evaluates first-person reasoning across diverse categories that reflect practical, real-world scenarios.
-Another line of work includes embodied QA benchmarks such as EmbodiedQA~\cite{das2018embodiedeqa} and OpenEQA~\cite{majumdar2024openeqa}, where agents are required to navigate or interact with their environments to answer queries.
-Although numerous VQA datasets aim to evaluate LVLMs across diverse aspects, they cannot assess a model’s ability to seamlessly combine complementary visual information from paired ego and exo views (see Table~\ref{tab:benchmark_comparison}).
+EgoThink~\cite{cheng2024egothink} evaluates first-person reasoning capabilities across diverse categories that reflect practical real-world scenarios.
+Another line of work includes embodied QA benchmarks such as EmbodiedQA~\cite{das2018embodiedeqa} and OpenEQA~\cite{majumdar2024openeqa}, where agents are required to navigate or interact with their environments to answer given queries.
+Although numerous VQA benchmarks aim to evaluate LVLMs across diverse aspects, no existing benchmark assesses a model’s ability to seamlessly combine complementary visual information from paired ego and exo views.
+For a detailed comparison of VQA benchmarks, please refer to Table~\ref{tab:benchmark_comparison} in the Appendix.